Tag Archive | opportunity

 business strategy like a tornado warning? at www.xtreme-assistant.com

-We had tornado warnings here in the Midwest last night.
-It’s always interesting to see how different people react.
+We had tornado warnings here in the Midwest last night, and it was fascinating to observe the different reactions.

 Continue reading